 Maybe it didn’t matter.

 “I am, in fact, a beneficiary of a crooked system.
 Much like your boss, though at his position he’s one of the people actively keeping it crooked.
-You help him through the visual flattery you call art.
+You help him with the visual flattery you call art.
 In return, you receive the largess you need to live comfortably and feel good about yourself.
 Unlike you, I won’t make any pretense that I’m doing this out of some kind of authenticity.
 Fundamentally, I am a bad person—but I realize it.”

 “Wait, Daria—” Jane started.